Instructions for Hares setting Trail

 Better a short interesting trail and fun long circle than visa-versa (hashers are too tired to join in.)
 You will not magically convert us all into marathoners by laying a really long street hash.

 Night Hashes: These should be laid at night.
 It’s hard to tell in the daytime what will be lit up at night and what won’t.
 You might lay a mark that you want to make sure everyone sees under a street lamp, only to find out that the light not working when we run your hash at night.
 Try not to need or use flashlights.
 The flour will glow in the moonlight and you can develop good night vision.
 And don’t try to hide flour on these, it’s hard enough to follow it at night as it is.
 Keep the trail to less than 2 miles or 30-45 minutes.
 Most important requirement: Some people need to get home at a decent hour, read older married folks with jobs.
 NO BEER CHECK, keeps the time on trail shorter and helps the Hare with the amount of beer he supplies.
 Keep the circle-up short too, so there is still time to go to the ON-ON-ON!

-Other: You need to get the info for the hash to the hotline and the On-Secs as early as possible.
+Other: You need to get the info for the hash to the Joint Masters as early as possible.
 This means good directions along with any special info for the hash.

 Finally … a map showing the end of the run should be left on a car windowshield or on the ground marking the way to the end for the late cummers or auto wankers.